What's all this then?

 Getting around at night

 Bring a flashlight (or two), nothings worse than trying to pee in a (potentially extremely nasty) portajohn in the middle of the night when you can’t see a thing.
 On a related note, cyalume nightsticks are great to bring, they’re cheap, they give off enough light to get around, and they’re a lot of fun.
 I put one or two on my tent and flagpole when I go out at night, makes it MUCH easier to find your way back home, like a much needed lighthouse (especially if you are under the influence of anything that makes to harder to find your way home).
 I've found that the off-brand ones from Wallyworld don't give off much light, I'd recommend the actual Cyalume brand (made by Omni-glow).
-If you have a problem finding them locally, you might want to try this store, (great prices on one color 50 packs and if you ask they'll do mixed packs for a couple dollars more) or flashlightsunlimited.com (good prices on smaller packs), I've had excellent experience buying from both of them.
 On another related note, do something to make your campsite easy to find, one tent among fifty thousand can be hard to find.
 I've seen people float helium filled mylar balloons above their sites.
 If you are able to take the time, putting a flag up on a pole is one of the best ways to find your way back to your site (it really can be harder than you'd think).
 There's a link at the top of the page for a guide on making a flagpole from stuff you can get at Home Depot for about $15.

 Misc